scorpido74/azure-docs.nl-nl/articles/storage/files/storage-files-identity-auth-active-directory-enable.md

 Select-AzSubscription -SubscriptionId "<your-subscription-id-here>"

 # Register the target storage account with your active directory environment under the target OU (for example: specify the OU with Name as "UserAccounts" or DistinguishedName as "OU=UserAccounts,DC=CONTOSO,DC=COM").
 # You can use to this PowerShell cmdlet: Get-ADOrganizationalUnit to find the Name and DistinguishedName of your target OU.
 If you are using the OU Name, specify it with -OrganizationalUnitName as shown below.
 If you are using the OU DistinguishedName, you can set it with -OrganizationalUnitDistinguishedName.
+You can choose to provide one of the two names to specify the target OU.
 # You can choose to create the identity that represents the storage account as either a Service Logon Account or Computer Account, depends on the AD permission you have and preference.
 Join-AzStorageAccountForAuth `
         -ResourceGroupName "<resource-group-name-here>" `
         -Name "<storage-account-name-here>" `
         -DomainAccountType "ComputerAccount" `
-        -OrganizationalUnitName "<ou-name-here>"
+        -OrganizationalUnitName "<ou-name-here>" or -OrganizationalUnitDistinguishedName "<ou-distinguishedname-here>"
 ```

 In de volgende beschrijving worden `Join-AzStorageAccountForAuth` alle acties samengevat die worden uitgevoerd wanneer de cmdlet wordt uitgevoerd.
 U deze stappen handmatig uitvoeren als u de opdracht liever niet gebruikt:

 > [!NOTE]
-> Als u het `Join-AzStorageAccountForAuth` bovenstaande script al hebt uitgevoerd, gaat u naar de volgende sectie "3.
-Controleer of de functie is ingeschakeld".
+> Als u het `Join-AzStorageAccountForAuth` bovenstaande script al hebt uitgevoerd, gaat u naar de volgende sectie "1.3 Bevestigen dat de functie is ingeschakeld".
 U hoeft de onderstaande bewerkingen niet opnieuw uit te voeren.

 #### <a name="a-checking-environment"></a>a.
 Omgeving controleren